 The greatest project proposal in the world becomes worthless without a clear call to action.
 Your proposal should end with a brief but compelling conclusion that moves your audience to invest in your proposed initiative.
 Whether you want them to commit to a complimentary trial or remit a deposit, be sure to ask for their approval so you can get the ball rolling right away.

-What is the secret to writing a bulletproof project proposal?
+What is the secret to writing a bulletproof project proposal: best practices

 Creating a great project proposal requires time and effort.
 But once you create a good template for your proposals, you can re-use it over and over again.
 You will soon find that you can crank out proposals in a fraction of the time it took you to prepare your first one.
 You can choose to manually paste data into your template or automate the process by pulling data from your CRM and project management system.